smimram/monadic-synth/README.md

 ## General principles behind the library

+- Clean code is more important than efficient code (although we want to remain reasonably efficient).
 - The infinitesimal variations are supposed to be varying slowly, i.e. be "locally constant".
 In particular, this means that small buffers can assume that the _dt_ is the same for the whole buffer.